Law enforcement, including FBI, search Pflugerville field in connection with Raul Meza Jr.

-PFLUGERVILLE, Texas — Law enforcement, including the FBI, are searching a field off FM 1825 in Pflugerville on Wednesday afternoon in connection with the case of accused serial killer Raul Meza Jr.
+PFLUGERVILLE, Texas — Law enforcement, including the FBI, searched a field off FM 1825 in Pflugerville on Wednesday afternoon in connection with the case of accused serial killer Raul Meza Jr.

-Agencies on the scene include the FBI, Austin Police Department, City of Pflugerville Police and the Round Rock Police Department.
+Agencies on the scene included the FBI, Austin Police Department, City of Pflugerville Police and the Round Rock Police Department.

 Meza was arrested in May and confessed to murdering 80-year-old Jesse Fraga in Pflugerville, as well as a woman, Gloria Lofton, in 2019.
 Authorities called Meza the "worst of the worst" and a serial killer.